tonethar/IGME-330-Master/notes/node-and-transpiling.md

 <hr>

 ## V. <a id="section5">Discussion

-- Go ahead and make some changes in **main.js**, like increasing the number of sprites.
-If webpack is still running, it will automatically compile a new **bundle.js** for you!
+- The **node_modules** folder is huge!
+Once you are done with your transpiling activities, go ahead and delete it.

-- And finally, let's say that later on you have deleted the **node_modules** folder, and committed your project to GitHub.
-Later on when you are working on the project again, is there an easy way to download the modules you need? ***YES!*** Because these project dependencies are now listed in **package.json**, all you need to do is to change directory to the project folder and type in:
+- And finally, let's say that you have deleted the **node_modules** folder, and committed Greeter to GitHub
+- Later on when you are working on Greeter again, is there an easy way to download the modules you need?
+- ***YES!*** Because these project dependencies are now listed in **package.json**, all you need to do is to change directory to the project folder and type in:

 ```js
 npm install
 ```

-- Which will download and install all modules listed as dependencies in *package.json*
+- Which will download and install all modules listed as dependencies in **package.json**
 - You can then type `npm start` to run the project.

 <hr>

 ## VI. <a id="section6">Try This

-- We are not collecting this, but you should practice this technique on another ES6 project or HW assignment
+- You should practice this technique on another ES6 project or HW assignment

 <hr>